 If the output is low (Busy), the device is actively erasing or programming.
 (This includes programming in the Erase Suspend mode.)
-If the output is high (Ready), the device is in the read mode, the standby mode, or one of the banks is in the erase-suspend-read mode.
+If the output is high (Ready), the device is reading array data, the standby mode, or one of the banks is in the erase-suspend-read mode.